mosarhat/mosarhat/README.md

 I've made a note to include as many references as I can throughout my documentation.
 They don't follow a particular citation standard, but links are available for every single topic that I've decided to research.

-- [**JavaScript Practice**](https://github.com/mosarhat/js-practice): I'm taking a deep dive into learning JavaScript.
-While much of it is review, there's still a lot I don't know, and I'm excited to explore.
+- [**JavaScript Practice**](https://github.com/mosarhat/js-practice): I'm taking a major deep dive into JavaScript.
+Much of it is review, however, there's a lot I seemingly don't know, annd I'm excited to learn.
-- [**Vanilla JS Practice**](https://github.com/mosarhat/vanilla-js-practice): I believe understanding Vanilla JavaScript is crucial for building a strong foundation, especially for frameworks like React, Svelte, or Angular.
-I've used React before, but I want to master the finer details of what precedes it.
-The repository mainly covers the DOM, and Events.
+- [**Vanilla JS Practice**](https://github.com/mosarhat/vanilla-js-practice): Covers the finer details of DOM Manipulation, and Events in Vanilla JS.
+Understanding this very well is a skill as onboarding to different front-end frameworks is quite simple (React, Svelte, Angular, etc).
 - [**LeetCode Grind**](https://github.com/mosarhat/leetcode-grind).
-I am using both Python and TypeScript for LeetCode.
+I am solely using either JavaScript or TypeScript to LeetCode.
-- **System Design Patterns**: A thorough deep-dive into system design patterns.
-For this particular project, I am using Java to demonstrate creational, structural, and behavioral design patterns.
-Something important to note, there will be a major focus on the concepts, and how they are implemented.
-These extend to most languages.
+- **OOP Patterns Through Examples**: An example-driven showcase of OOP Design Patterns.
 - **Software Architecture**: A thorough deep-dive into software architecture, as covered in CISC 322.

 <div align="center">
   <h1>Previous Projects</h1>
 </div>